m4ttsch/omscs-notes-notes/machine-learning-trading/hedge-fund-manager.md

 ## Incentives for Fund Managers

 We've discussed differences regarding transparency and liquidity among ETFs, mutual funds, and hedge funds.

-Now, we focus on how the managers of these funds are compensated.
-There are rules for each type of fund that shows how the fund managers make money, and that's very important because the manner in which they are paid incentivizes them to trade or act in certain ways.
+Now, let's focus on how the managers of these funds are compensated.

+Each type of fund has different rules for how managers receive compensation, and it's essential to investigate these compensation mechanisms because they incentivize managers to act in specific ways.

-Before we can discuss we have to introduce one concept: **assets under management** (AUM).
-AUM refers to how much money is managed by the fund and is important because, for each type of fund, part of the compensation is based on the AUM.
+Before we can discuss these compensation structures, we have to introduce one concept: **assets under management** (AUM).
+AUM refers to the amount of money managed by the fund and is important because, for each type of fund, part of the compensation is derived from AUM.

-The managers of ETFs are compensated according to an **expense ratio**, which is essentially just a percentage of AUM.
-Expense ratios are typically quite low, and vary from 0.01% to 1%
+The managers of ETFs are compensated according to an **expense ratio**, which is essentially a percentage of AUM.
+Expense ratios are typically quite low and vary from 0.01% to 1%.

-Mutual fund managers are also compensated according to an expense ratio, and the range of expense ratios for these managers are slightly higher than those for ETFs, varying from about 0.5% to 3%.
+Mutual fund managers are also compensated according to an expense ratio, and the range of expense ratios for these managers is slightly higher than for those who manage ETFs, varying from about 0.5% to 3%.

-What's the reason for this difference?
-Mutual fund managers will tell you that the reason for this difference is because the way they manage funds requires much more skill.

-Mutual fund managers typically have much more discretion that ETF managers, which are usually tied to an index.
+Remember that ETFs are typically tied to an index.
 For example, SPY is a popular ETF that is supposed to track the S&P 500.
-All that an ETF manager has to do in that case is make sure that they are holding all of the stocks in the S&P 500.
+As a result, an SPY manager has to "simply" make sure they are holding all of the stocks in the S&P 500.

-Mutual funds, on the other hand, supposedly use more skill, and therefore can charge a higher expense ratio, both for the cost of their research, and also for their skill.
+Mutual fund managers typically have much more discretion than ETF managers, and therefore can command a higher expense ratio, both for the cost of their research and for their skill.

-Finally, hedge funds are a completely different breed in terms of how their managers are compensated.
-They typically follow a **"Two and Twenty"** model.
-The "two" in this model refers to a 2% expense ratio, while the "twenty" refers to 20% of the profits.
+Hedge funds are a completely different breed in terms of how their managers are compensated.
+These funds typically follow a **two and twenty** model, whereby the manager receives an expense ratio of 2% as well as 20% of the profits.

-We've been talking about how the folks who manage these funds are compensated.
-Separately, we can talk about how investors in these funds are compensated.

-If we invest in a fund, our return is based on how much the value of that fund increases.
-In most cases, that increase in subject to what happens to the economy or what happens in the markets.
+We've been examining how fund managers are compensated, but we can also look at how fund investors are compensated.
+If we invest in a fund, our return is based on the increase in the value of that fund.
+In most cases, that increase is subject to macroeconomic and market activity.

 ## Two and Twenty

-Consider that we are managing a hedge fund of $100,000,000.
-Over the course of a year, our skill has resulted in an increase in value of that fund by 15%.
-Over that year, the fund grew from $100,000,000 to $115,000,000.
-What would our compensation be?
+Consider that we are managing a hedge fund with $100,000,000 AUM.
+Over a year, our investment skill results in an increase in the value of that fund by 15%; in other words, the fund grew from $100,000,000 to $115,000,000.

+What's our compensation?

 Two percent of AUM comes out to $0.02 * 100,000,000 = 2,000,000$ and twenty percent of profits equals $0.2 * 15,000,000 = 3,000,000$.
 In total, our compensation for the year would be about $5,000,000.

 One question we might ask: when determining our compensation, should we use an AUM of $100,000,000 or $115,000,000?
-It depends on the hedge fund, of course, and when they take accounting snapshots.
-The full answer is that its probably going to be a blend between $100,000,000 and $115,000,000.
+It depends on the hedge fund, of course, and when they take accounting snapshots, but the AUM used for compensation will likely fall somewhere between the two values.

-The "two and twenty" has been assailed lately, and its difficult to find a hedge fund today that offers rates that high.
-They are much lower now, closer to "one and ten".
-There are some star hedge funds that charge more.
-For instance, [SAC Capital](https://en.wikipedia.org/wiki/S.A.C._Capital_Advisors), which is no longer operating to the public, charged as much as "four and forty."
+The two and twenty model has been assailed lately, and it's rare to find a hedge fund today that compensates that highly.
+Typical rates these days are much lower, closer to "one and ten".
+There are some star hedge funds that charge more; for instance, [SAC Capital](https://en.wikipedia.org/wiki/S.A.C._Capital_Advisors), which is no longer operating to the public, charged as much as "four and forty."

 ## Incentives Quiz

-So far, we've have looked at two different incentive structures: expense ratio and the "two and twenty" rule.
-Given these incentives, which of the following actions might be incentivized?
+So far, we've looked at two different incentive structures: expense ratios and the two and twenty rule.
+Which of the following actions might these compensation mechanisms incentivize?

 ![](2020-02-04-22-29-02.png)